AdobeDocs/app-builder/src/pages/guides/app_builder_guides/application_logging/azure_log_analytics.md

   - Monitoring
   - Azure
   - Azure Log Analytics
-title: Forwarding logs to Azure Log Analytics
+title: Forwarding Logs to Azure Log Analytics
 ---

-# Forwarding logs to Azure Log Analytics
+# Forwarding Logs to Azure Log Analytics

 This guide covers configuration of your App Builder application to forward logs to your Azure Log Analytics workspace.